-- 1. Fill in the Title for your video. - 2.
+- 1. Type a Title for your video. - 2.
 Select a Google Drive folder where you want your video to be uploaded.
-Click the plus icon to create a new folder on the drive straight in the export window or click the refresh icon to see a folder that you've created in a web browser. - 3.
-Open the Privacy box and choose who you want to see the video: Private - videos can only be seen by you and the users you choose.
-Unlisted - videos can be seen and shared by anyone with the link. - 4.
-On the bottom of the window, browse a folder where you want your video to be saved to. - 5.
-Click Upload to save and upload your video.
+You can create a new folder in your Google Drive straight from the Export Settings window. - 3.
+From the Privacy dropdown menu, choose who you want to see the video:

+Private: Videos can only be seen by you and users you choose.

+Unlisted: Videos can be seen and shared by anyone with the link.

+4. Click Upload to export and upload your video.